serializingme/website-content/content/page/licensing.md

 Content (e.g. research, documentation, images, etc.) on this website that is of my authorship (see the [about][9] page) is by default (i.e. when not otherwise stated) published under the terms of the [Creative Commons Attribution-NonCommercial 4.0 International License][1].
 There are some notable exceptions to this rule:

+* Any content related with the SerializingMe branding;
 * Source code which is published under [GNU General Public License 3][2], and
 * Videos which are published under [Creative Commons Attribution 3.0 Unported License][3].